Charles Price, President and CEO

 Josh Jones, Vice President of Process and Technology

 Josh Jones has over 15 years of experience in information technology, business and systems planning and process improvement within the construction industry.
 He is responsible for overseeing Charah’s IT, procurement and project controls departments while developing and implementing innovation and process improvement projects across all areas of the organization.
 Josh has a bachelor of science degree in business administration from the University of Louisville.
 He is a Six Sigma Black Belt and has been certified as a Project Management Professional (PMP) as a member of the Project Management Institute.

 David Valentine, Director of Safety

 David Valentine joined Charah in 2011 with over 15 years of safety management experience in the construction industry.
 He is currently a member of the American Society of Safety Engineers (ASSE) and the International Risk Management Institute (IRMI).
 He also currently is chairman of the Associated General Contractors of Kentucky Safety Committee.
 David attended Western Kentucky University and Asbury University and is a veteran of the United States Navy.
 He has previously held certification as an Associate Safety Professional and as an Occupational Health and Safety Technologist.
 He is a past OSHA Outreach Instructor in both 10 and 30-hour Construction Training and a past American Red Cross Lay Person Instructor.

-Charles W. Price, Operations Analyst
+Charles W. Price, Corporate Vice President and Operations Analyst

 Norman Divers – Engineering and Environmental Manager